 That distinction is load-bearing.
 Most agent products are sophisticated tools.
 Almost none of them are assistants in the meaningful sense -- things that operate on your behalf without requiring you to prime them first.

-ChatGPT's breakout success wasn't just capability.
+ChatGPT's breakout success was not just capability.
 It was borrowed UX.
 Type a query into a box, get an answer back.
 That interaction pattern had 20 years of muscle memory behind it from search engines.
 Users already knew what to do the moment they saw the interface.
-Adoption didn't require behavior change -- it required pointing existing behavior at a better destination.
+Adoption did not require behavior change -- it required pointing existing behavior at a better destination.

-Agents don't have that advantage.
-There's no inherited muscle memory for "open a session, assign a task to an AI, grant it the right permissions, check back later."
+Agents do not have that advantage.
+There is no inherited muscle memory for "open a session, assign a task to an AI, grant it the right permissions, check back later."
 That sequence has to be learned, practiced, and integrated into a workflow that was built without it in mind.
 For developers and power users, that learning happens.
-For everyone else, it's a significant barrier.
+For everyone else, it is a significant barrier.

 GitHub is planning for a 30x increase in repositories driven by agent-generated code.
 Stripe is seeing exponential growth in agent-driven business starts.
 The infrastructure is scaling to accommodate an agent-saturated world.
-The interaction model hasn't caught up.
+The interaction model has not caught up.

 Where The Industry Is Pointing